 For this initial post, I’ve decided to share the closing remarks I delivered at the 42nd Annual Natural Hazards Workshop in Colorado.
 One of my primary responsibilities at this year’s Workshop was to listen to and learn from participants.
 I moved in and out of the breakout sessions so that I could get a sense of the nature and flow of the conversations.
 I also asked attendees to tell me what resonated with them and if they had learned anything that would change their research or practice.

-Wednesday morning I woke up early (really early!) and began synthesizing and writing up the key themes that bubbled up, especially as they related to our theme of Knowledge to Action.
+Wednesday morning I woke up early (really early!) and began synthesizing and writing up the key ideas that bubbled up, especially as they related to our theme of Knowledge to Action.
 Below is a lightly edited version of the comments that I ultimately shared at the closing session of the Workshop.

 What cannot be fully captured here is the immense gratitude that I felt as I looked out across our audience.
 It is clear to me, even during these turbulent times, that this community has continued the important work of reducing disaster risk every day.
 Thank you for all that you do, and thank you to those of you who were able to join us for the 2017 Workshop.
 It was a true gift to be in your presence.